-In this section, we introduce the selected use case, the key concepts and a reference scenario for the live ImmersiaTV pilot.
+In this section, we introduce the selected use case, the key concepts and a reference scenario for the live ImmersiaTV pilots (pilot 2 and 3).
 The detailed considerations will form the basis for the production and end user scenarios (Section 3), and technical specifications and software requirements (Section 4) that have to be developed and elaborated in order to create immersive and synchronized multi-device content experiences in a live scenario.